 Here's what that looks like in practice.
-Step one is choosing an objective for your article, such as:
+Step one is choosing an objective for your post, such as:

 Step two is pairing that objective with what motivates you:

 Your objective clarifies what you're trying to accomplish, and your motivation ensures you actually see it through.

 That’s all that's needed to write with conviction: pair an objective with a motivation.
 When writers lack one of these, they tend to not finish their articles.

 If the right objective and motivation combo isn't coming right away, that's okay.
 Start writing like you would in a diary to uncover what's in the back of your head.
 As you write, a clear objective will eventually emerge.
-At that time, do a ground zero rewrite with your focused objective as the central thrust.
+At that time, do a full rewrite with your clear objective as your guiding light.